-All these historical narratives are false because the true cause of the rise and fall of a society is its approach to sin and piety.
+These historical narratives are false because the true cause of the rise and fall of a society is its approach to sin and piety.
 Sin creates short-lived successful societies due to the self-negating cycle of sin.
 Piety creates long-lived successful societies, due to the self-reinforcing cycle of piety.
-(For more on the cycles of history, you can see this post, which discusses the cyclical evolution of a society in greater detail.)
-Western historical narratives have almost always deflected attention from the moral character of a society and its elite.
-Thereby, they have also failed to anticipate the future, and guide people on the lessons of history, or what they must do to create a long-lived and stable society.
-History, like a concubine, is rather involved in appeasing those who hold power to make them feel good about the status quo.
+(For more on the cycles of history, see this post.)
+Western historical narratives have generally deflected attention from the moral character of a society.
+They have also failed to anticipate the future, based on the lessons of history, or what a long-lived society needs.
+History is rather involved in creating favorable narratives to appease the powerful to make them feel good about the status quo.

 Table of Contents